jressey/movie_scroller/README.md

 ## What's next:
 - unit testing
-- consider replacing grid package to get better infinite scroll behavior
 - fix bug where items don't load in left to right
-- slow load and add spinner
-- retry express configuration for heroku
+- express configuration for heroku, deploy